Bobbito Garcia: Sneakers

 Garcia hosted the ESPN Films It's the Shoes, interviewing celebrities about their sneaker collection.
 He was featured in the sneaker documentary Just for Kicks and performed the announcer's voice in NBA Street Vol. 2, NBA Street V3 and NBA Street Showdown.
 He is emcee of the Sprite Slam Dunk Contest in the video game NBA 2K8, 2K9 and 2K10.
 He wrote Where'd You Get Those?: New York City's Sneaker Culture 1960–1987 as well as Out of the Box, about limited edition sneakers.

 In 2007, he worked with Nike on limited edition Nike Air Force 1 and Air Force 25 models, selecting the colors, fabrics and logo used, and designed the "Project Playground" limited edition of the Adidas Superstar.
 In 2016, he collaborated with Puma for a brand of sneakers.

 Basketball

+Garcia is a streetball player and coach.

 In 2006, Madison Square Garden Network hired García to do the "Hot Minute at the Half" reports with celebrities in the crowd during Knicks home games.

 In 2009, he worked on Blokhedz animated web series on Missiong.com.
 Garcia is the annual Boost Mobile Elite 24 HS All-American Game play-by-play announcer for ESPNU, owner of the vinyl-only label/imprint Álala Records, and co-directing a documentary, Doin' It in the Park: Pick-up Basketball, New York City, produced by 360 Creative Films, which premiered in New York theaters in June 2013.
 Bobbito has his own basketball tournament called Bob's Full Court 21, which he holds around the nation.